 Head Office222 W. Merchandise Mart Plaza, Chicago, IL 60654 USA

-Business ActivitiesProduction and sale of whiskey and other premium spirits
+Business ActivitiesProduction and sale of bourbon whiskey and other premium spirits

 Company Overview and Philosophy

-Beam Suntory is the world’s third largest premium spirits company.
-With a vision of “Growing for Good”, our mission is to inspire human connections by Crafting the Spirits Brands that Stir the World.
+Beam Suntory is a world leader in premium spirits company.
+With a vision of “Growing for Good,” our mission is to inspire human connections.

-Our performance objective is to be the world’s fastest growing premium spirits company.
+Our performance objective is to be the world’s most admired and fastest growing premium spirits company.
 By creating famous brands, building winning markets, and fueling our growth, we are implementing our Vision Into Action strategy and driving sustainable growth.

 Primary CSR Activities

-The “Growing for Good” vision inspires our CSR philosophy
+The “Growing for Good” vision inspires our CSR strategy

 Good corporate citizenship and a commitment to social responsibility are at the very core of Beam Suntory’s character.
-Beam Suntory makes contributions to all stakeholders - whether they are our parent company, customers, consumers, business partners, employees, or local communities - as we continue to grow.
+Beam Suntory makes contributions to all stakeholders - our parent company, customers, consumers, business partners, employees, and or local communities - as we continue to grow.
 We also share Suntory’s tradition of protecting the precious resources that form the basis of our products and communities.

-Beam Suntory’s CSR program is focused on three areas: protecting water and the environment, supporting the communities where our people live and work, and promoting the responsible consumption of our products.
-We are investing our time, resources, and energy in these areas not just because it’s the right thing to do, but because these are our values as a company.
+Beam Suntory’s CSR program is focused on three areas: protecting water and the environment, supporting the communities where our people live and work, and promoting responsible consumption of our products.
+We invest our time, resources, and energy in these areas not just because it’s the right thing to do, but because these are our values as a company.